WeblateOrg/weblate/docs/devel/integration.rst

   menu in the source language.
 * Programmatically, using API :http:post:`/api/translations/(string:project)/(string:component)/(string:language)/units/`.
-* By uploading source file as :guilabel:`Replace existing translation file` (this overwrites existing strings, so please make sure the file includes both old and new strings) or :guilabel:`Add new strings`, see :ref:`upload-method`.
+* By uploading source file as :guilabel:`Replace existing translation file` (this overwrites existing strings, so please ensure the file includes both old and new strings) or :guilabel:`Add new strings`, see :ref:`upload-method`.

 .. note::